galadril/WorkspacesAdventures/.github/ISSUE_TEMPLATE/add-new-locations.md

-﻿---
+---
-name: "📍 Add New Locations to Map"
+name: "Add New Locations to Map"
 description: "Add new locations to the map data for Codetropolis."
 title: "📍 Add New Locations"
-labels: ["enhancement"]
+labels: ["bug", "enhancement"]
+assignees: ""
 ---

 ### Add New Locations to Codetropolis Map